urenoj/Blackjack/README.md

 Blackjack
 ==============

-A blackjack game for CPSC 120
+Blackjack game for CPSC 120